C-27J Spartan Next Generation

 For a vast range of missions

 A multitude of kits and easy to install and transportable roll-on/roll-off mission systems allow the C-27J to be rapidly transformed into the configuration required for the relevant mission.
 As a ‘tactical airlifter’, the aircraft’s versatility extends from airlifts of troops and cargo to airdrops of paratroopers and materials, from medical battlefield evacuation to VIP transportation, from humanitarian assistance and natural disaster response to firefighting.
 The C-27J can be configured in the Maritime Patrol (MPA), Anti-Submarine Warfare (ASW) and Command-Control-Communications, Intelligence, Surveillance and Reconnaissance (C3ISR) versions.

-The C-27J can be fitted with Active Electronically Scanned Array (AESA) search radar, electro-optical/infrared systems, electronic support measures for target detection, localisation and identification, and other specific sensors essential for Intelligence, Surveillance, Reconnaissance (ISR) missions, maritime patrols (MPA), Anti-Submarine Warfare (ASW) and Signals Intelligence/Electronics Intelligence SIGINT/ELINT.
+The C-27J can be fitted with Active Electronically Scanned Array (AESA) search radar, electro-optical/infrared systems and other specific sensors essential for Intelligence, Surveillance, Reconnaissance (ISR), Maritime Patrol (MPA), Anti-Submarine Warfare (ASW) and Signals Intelligence (SIGINT) missions, support to Special Operation Forces and ground troops.
 The aircraft’s sensors can be managed via a palletised and rapidly removable mission system that analyses data collected and transmits it to the crew in real time.

 MAXIMUM TAKE-OFF WEIGHT